whisper-project/in-my-voice.client.swift/docs/instructions.md

 The app keeps track of every conversation a Listener has ever been admitted to.
 To see this history, long-press the Listen button: this will bring up a screen that lists all of your admitted conversations (with the most recently used on top).
 From this screen, you can rejoin any of the conversations simply by clicking the ear icon next to the conversation name.

-The combination of your name, your list of created conversations for whispering, your list of admitted conversations for listening, and your settings ([see below](#settings)) is called your *user profile*.
+The combination of your name, your list of created conversations for whispering, your list of admitted conversations for listening,  your favorite phrases ([see below](#favorites)), and your app settings ([see below](#settings)) is called your *user profile*.
 If you use multiple devices and would like to have the same profile on all of them, just hit the “Profile Sharing” button on the Whisper start screen.
 This will allow you to share the profile currently on your device with other devices, or to receive an already-shared profile on your current device.
 Once you have shared a profile among multiple devices, changes you make on any one of the devices will show up on all the others, so that the shared profile stays “in sync” on all of them.

+## Favorites

+The Whisper app allows you to save “favorite phrases” so that, when Whispering, you can “say” those phrases simply by pressing a button.
+This is a very handy feature, especially when you are using Whisper in a context where not everyone can see (or wait for) your typing.
+The Favorites feature shows up in a number of different places in the application, but all of them are described in this section.

+### Edit Favorites Window

+There is an Edit Favorites window in which you can create, delete, and edit all your favorites, and collect them into groups.
+You can get to the Edit Favorites window from two places:

+- In the home screen of the application, there is a “Favorites” button that will bring up the window.
+- In the whisper screen, there is a Favorites (aka “star”) button which, when long-pressed, brings up a menu.
+If you choose “Edit Favorites” from this menu, then the Edit Favorites window appears.

+When you first bring up the Edit Favorites window, you will see a list of all of your favorites.
+(When the app starts up, it creates a sample favorite to get you started.)
+Clicking on one of the favorites in this list will switch you to an editing window where you can change the name and text of the favorite, and where you can put it into one or more of your groups (by checking the box next to the group name).

+In the upper right of the Edit Favorites window, you will see button to add a new favorite, edit the existing list of favorites, and to create/edit Groups of favorites.
+If you hit the “Groups” button, you will be taken to a window that shows you all your groups of favorites (none to begin with), and in the upper right of that window are buttons to create a new group or edit the list of groups.
+Once you create a group, it will appear in that list, and you can click on it to edit the group name and/or to add favorites to the group (by clicking the checkbox next to the favorite).
+You can place favorites into any number of groups you create.

+### Use Favorites Window

+When you are whispering, there is a Favorites (aka “star”) button in the [Whisperer controls](#whisperer-controls) at the top of the window.
+When you tap this button, it makes a “Use Favorites” window appear: on an iPhone, it replaces the past text window; on an iPad or a Mac, it appears to the right of the past text window.
+The Favorites button shows an empty star when the Use Favorites window is hidden; it shows a filled star when the Use Favorites window is showing.

+The Use Favorites window shows the list of favorites in one group.
+(To begin with, it shows all your favorites, but if you press and hold on the Favorites button a menu will pop up from which you can pick the group you want shown.)
+Tapping the name of a favorite will insert that favorite’s text into the past text window (and speak it, if speaking is turned on), exactly as if you had typed that favorite’s text and hit return.
+You can tap a favorite’s name at any time, even in the middle of typing something else: what you have typed in the live text window will not be disturbed.

 ## Settings ##